 The Role of CRM in Supporting Customers Through the Full Lifecycle

-CRM systems play a crucial role in supporting customers through the full lifecycle, from initial contact through to repeat business.
-CRM notes can provide valuable insights into a customer's needs, preferences, and history with your company, helping you to provide personalized and effective service at every stage of the customer lifecycle.
+CRM systems play a crucial role in supporting customers through the full lifecycle, from initial contact to repeat business.
+CRM notes are important for understanding what a customer wants and their history with your company.
+This helps you give them personalized and effective service throughout their time as a customer.

 By leveraging CRM notes, you can keep track of client history and grow their accounts over time.
 This can lead to increased customer satisfaction, loyalty, and ultimately, business growth.